FOSS-Club-SSET/Simple-As-It-Gits-2025/README.md

 #### 1. Fork the Original Repository

-- Go to the GitHub page of the repository you want to contribute to.
+- Go to the GitHub page of the Simple As It Gits repository.
 - Click on the *Fork* button in the upper-right corner.
 - This will create a copy of the repository under your GitHub account.